-Figure 3-1 (on page 13) and the subsequent discussions indicated how the FD:OCA Descriptor describes an FD:OCA object.
+Figure 3-1 and the subsequent discussions indicated how the FD:OCA Descriptor describes an FD:OCA object.
 The Descriptor contains self-identifying constructs called attribute triplets.
 The attribute triplets describe the structure and properties of the Formatted Data Object values.
 Several triplets may occur.